Updated: Jun 26

 Responsibilities entailed managing Real Time’s social media channels, such as Facebook and Instagram, and also writing website content which was relevant and up to date.
 Specific job roles involved designing creative posts about projects and campaigns carried out by Real Time and their partnering organisations, as well as writing informative but engaging copy to go along these posts.
 With Real Time being a charity that predominantly works with vulnerable and at-risk groups within society, language played a key role in delivering Real Time’s core values and objectives, particularly as sharing videos and photos of vulnerable individuals was restricted.
 With safeguarding these individuals being up-most important, I found it positively challenging to utilise language in a way that shared the story of Real Time’s work without jeopardising the safety of these individuals.

 Other tasks involved creating and redesigning flyers, such as those distributed within the StoryAp initiative.
-An aspect of this role which I thoroughly enjoyed was ensuring that language was engaging and written in plain English, in order to ensure that the overall message was successfully executed, of which required in depth proofreading and editing.
+An aspect of this role which I thoroughly enjoyed was ensuring that language was engaging and written in plain English, in order to ensure that the overall message was successfully executed.
 Utilising the grammatical and copy-writing skills offered by my English degree successfully aided this process, of which I believe this area of expertise was greatly valued by Real Time during my time working with them.

 With working remotely being a key aspect of this internship, I found this to be a really enjoyable and stress-free experience, particularly as Clive was always there to email or to call if I had any questions or concerns.
 With the Coronavirus outbreak starting to take shape about 6 weeks in to my internship, this meant that working remotely become the norm for the duration of my time with Real Time.
 Although this initially posed a challenge, Real Time continued to work efficiently and ensured I had the resources to continue working.
 This